Skip to content

 A hero's welcome for vaccines

-• Rotavirus and pneumonia kill almost 1.2 million children under 5 every year.
-Most of these deaths could be prevented if certain vaccines were available to all children. (source: UNICEF)
+Rotavirus and pneumonia still take the lives of nearly 1.2 million children under 5 every year—many of these deaths could be prevented if vaccines were available to all children.
+(UNICEF)

-• 1 woman dies every 2 minutes from cervical cancer, yet we have a vaccine that prevents it. (source: GAVI)
+One woman dies every 2 minutes from cervical cancer, even though we have a vaccine that helps prevent it.
+(GAVI)

-• Rubella is the leading vaccine-preventable cause of birth defects.
-Every year 100,000 children are born with severe birth defects that could have been prevented by the rubella vaccine. (source: PLOS ONE 2016)
+Rubella is the leading cause of vaccine-preventable birth defects.
+Around 100,000 babies are born each year with severe disabilities that could have been prevented with a simple vaccine.
+(PLOS ONE 2016)

 © Voices for Vaccines.
 Excerpts and links may be used by websites and blogs, provided that full and clear credit is given to Voices for Vaccines, with appropriate and specific direction and links to the original content.
 Parents, providers, advocates, and others may download and duplicate toolkits in print, without alteration, for non-commercial use and with full and proper attribution only.